ash0080/gun.doc.cn/Building-Storage-Adapters.md

 * If you anticipate large nodes at all, be sure to account for these and enable `read` streaming.
 Otherwise, you risk crashes when nodes overwhelm the memory.
 * A `get` request will result in a `write` request.
 Using the `dedupId`s you can filter out when these duplicate write requests come through.

-# Alternative to writing your own adapter
+# Alternative to writing your own adapter from scratch

 There are some community built adapters listed [here](https://github.com/amark/gun/wiki/Modules).
 One of these might fit your needs.